jhugan-k/AI-QI/README.md

 # AI-QI — Air Quality Intelligence

-A full-stack air-quality platform for **Delhi**: it ingests live pollution readings from India's CPCB feed, cleans and stores them, forecasts the next 24 hours per station with per-pollutant ML models, scores those forecasts against reality, and serves everything through a zero-dependency web dashboard.
+A full-stack air-quality forecaster platform for **Delhi**: it ingests live pollution readings from India's official CPCB feed, cleans and stores them, forecasts the next 24 hours per station with per-pollutant ML models, scores those forecasts against reality, and serves everything through a web dashboard.
 ---

 ## Features

 - **Ingest** — pulls Delhi's hourly readings (PM2.5, PM10, NO₂, SO₂, CO, O₃, NH₃) from the CPCB feed on [data.gov.in](https://data.gov.in), plus per-station weather from OpenWeather.
-Runs every hour without creating duplicates.
 - **Clean on read** — validates against physical limits, removes statistical outliers, smooths, and optionally imputes gaps from a station's per-hour history (falling back to its nearest neighbour station).